meetoseh/backend/docs/db/journeys.md

 - `journey_subcategory_id (integer not null references journey_subcategories(id) on delete restrict)`: the id of the journey subcategory
 - `prompt (text not null)`: the prompt and corresponding settings as a json dictionary. the prompt format is described in the Prompts section
+- `lobby_duration_seconds (real not null)`: How long the lobby lasts for this journey, in fractional seconds.
+The lobby duration impacts the bin width on statistics and hence cannot be changed retroactively without an accuracy loss.
 - `created_at (real not null)`: when this record was created in seconds since the unix epoch
 - `deleted_at (real null)`: when this record was deleted in seconds since the unix epoch, if it has been soft-deleted